Queen of the skies: The Boeing 747 is playing a hero's role during Covid-19 crisis

 "The 747 is definitely playing a hero's role in moving essential cargo around the world in this crisis."

 Older versions of the quad-jet jumbo were already facing replacement by more efficient, smaller and newer two-engine wide-bodies from Boeing and Airbus.
-Airlines including Lufthansa and KLM have accelerated the retirement of their vintage 747s, a couple of years sooner than originally planned.
+As well as British Airways, airlines including Lufthansa and KLM have accelerated the retirement of their vintage 747s, a couple of years sooner than originally planned.

-Just two passenger 747s were found to be roaming the skies during that week in April, out of a small group of 16 planes that were shown to still be "in service," according to Cirium, an aviation data and analytics company.
-Before the pandemic hit, there were less than 200 of the passenger jumbos.

 But now that the international transport of critical medical goods has become a daily news headline, cargo operators such as Silk Way Airlines, Atlas Air, Air Bridge Cargo and Cargolux -- hardly known to the traveling public before COVID-19 -- are the stars of logistical efforts to support first responders.